-Figure 3: BAT and X-ray measurements in the 0.3 - 10 keV range.
-The inset shows the BAT lightcurve in the 15-150 keV range.
-There is still significant emission in the BAT band up to 660 seconds after the trigger.
-The extrapolated BAT flux seems to match well the XRT flux.
-On closer inspection we find that BAT photon indices are softer than the XRT indices in the five intervals of coincident measurement ($\Gamma{\gamma} \simeq 2, \Gamma_X \simeq 1.7$).
+that BAT photon indices are softer than the XRT indices in the five intervals of coincident measurement ( $\Gamma{\gamma} \simeq 2, \Gamma_X \simeq 1.7$ ).
 There are small hints of spectral evolution as well.
-DISCUSSION AND CONCLUSION GRB080319B is the brightest burst with known redshift.
-Without considering the two-component jet model (Racusin et al., 2008), we have fitted a power-law for the X-ray and the four optical bands.
+DISCUSSION AND CONCLUSION GRB080319B is the brightest burst with known Without considering the tworedshift. component jet model (Racusin et al., 2008), we have fitted a power-law for the X-ray and the four optical bands.
 There is a hint of breaks only in the XRT lightcurve, the optical bands seem to follow a power-law decline.
 We found that the temporal indices scale approximately linearly with wavelength.
-X-ray and the extrapolated γ -ray measurements seem to agree, but there is a hint a of a break frequency.
-Figure 2: The spectral indices plotted against wavelength.

-ACKNOWLEDGEMENTS This research is supported by Hungarian OTKA grant K077795.
+Xray and the extrapolated $\gamma$ -ray measurements seem to agree, but there is a hint a of a break frequency.
+ACKNOWLEDGEMENTS the manual method over the pipeline method is clear.
+The photometric accuracy of the obtained brightness data are in same range where the accuracy as the other methods.
+In some cases where the OT faded near to the observational treshold the errors are much higher due to the very low signal to noise ratio.
+The only way to get much more precise data and longer datasets is the usage of much bigger telescopes.
+This research is supported by Hungarian OTKA grant K077795.

+References

-References Butler, N. R. & Kocevski, D. 2007, ApJ, 663, 407 Cenko, S. B., Kelemen, J., Harrison, F. A., et al. 2009, ApJ, 693, 1484 Evans, P. A., Beardmore, A. P., Page, K. L., et al. 2007, A&A, 469, 379 Racusin, J. L., Karpov, S. V., Sokolowski, M., et al. 2008, Nature, 455, 183
+Butler, N. R. & Kocevski, D. 2007, ApJ, 663, 407 Cenko, S. B., Kelemen, J., Harrison, F. A., et al. 2009, ApJ, 693, 1484 Evans, P. A., Beardmore, A. P., Page, K. L., et al. 2007, A&A, 469, 379 Racusin, J. L., Karpov, S. V., Sokolowski, M., et al. 2008, Nature, 455, 183

+contact: veresp@elte.hu